Kevin C. Rhoades: Bishop of Fort Wayne-South Bend

-On November 14, 2009, Pope Benedict XVI named Rhoades as the ninth bishop of the Diocese of Fort Wayne-South Bend.
+On November 14, 2009, Pope Benedict XVI named Rhoades as the ninth bishop of Fort Wayne-South Bend.
 At a special Vespers service at the Cathedral on Sunday, January 3, 2010, the Diocese of Harrisburg made a formal farewell to Rhoades.
 In 2011, he became the first bishop to grant an imprimatur to an iPhone application.
-During the 2017 Fall General Assembly of the USCCB, Rhoades was elected chair of the Conference's Committee on Doctrine.
+During the 2017 Fall General Assembly of the USCCB, Rhoades was elected chair of the Committee on Doctrine.
+Under his leadership, the committee voted to deny the eucharist to Democratic Catholic politicians who supported the right to abortion, including President Joe Biden.

-On August 1, 2018, Bishop Ronald Gainer, Rhoades' successor as bishop of Harrisburg, announced that the names of every bishop of Harrisburg from 1947 onward—including Rhoades' -- would be removed from any building or room in the diocese named in their honor.
-This action was due to the bishops' failures to protect parishioners from sexual abuse by clerics.
-A room in St. Patrick Cathedral was named after Rhodes.
+On August 1, 2018, Bishop Ronald Gainer, the bishop of Harrisburg, announced that he was removing the names of every bishop of Harrisburg from 1947 onward—including Rhoades'—from any building or room in the diocese named in their honor.
+Gainer took this action due to the bishops' failures to protect parishioners from sexual abuse by clerics.
+A room in St. Patrick Cathedral had been named after Rhodes.

-On August 17, 2018, Rhoades announced that he would release the full list of clergy in the Diocese of Fort Wayne-South Bend who were credibly accused of sexual abuse "in a matter of weeks."
-Rhoades noted that he previously listed the names of three priests who he removed from the diocese due to allegations of sexual abuse.
-On September 18, 2018, Rhoades released the names of 18 priests and deacons who were credibly accused of sexually abusing minors.
+On September 18, 2018, Rhoades released the names of 18 priests and deacons in the Diocese of Fort Wayne-South Bend who had credible accusations of sexually abusing minors.
 That same month, an unidentified male claimed that Rhoades had sexually abused him as a minor.
 After a brief investigation, the Dauphin County District Attorney declared the accusation to be unfounded.

 A lawsuit against Rhoades and the Diocese of Harrisburg was filed in July 2019 by Donald Asbee, a Pennsylvania resident.
 Asbee alleged that he was sexually abused as a boy by two diocesan priests and that the diocese and its bishops tried to cover up the priests' crimes.
-The Diocese of Harrisburg had offered Asbee a $176,875 settlement, but he rejected it and sued instead.
+The diocese had offered Asbee a $176,875 settlement, but he rejected it and sued instead.

 Rhoades is a leading member of the USCCB's National Eucharistic Revival.
-For the feast of Corpus Christi in 2022, he arranged a Eucharistic Procession in the Diocese of Fort Wayne-South Bend which drew nearly 5,000 participants and garnered national attention.
+For the Feast of Corpus Christi in 2022, he arranged a eucharistic procession in the Diocese of Fort Wayne-South Bend which drew nearly 5,000 participants and garnered national attention.
 On November 16, 2022, Rhoades was elected as chair of the USCCB's Committee on Religious Liberty.

+In 2025, Rhoades spoke out against the Trump administration's denial of sacraments to Catholic immigrant detainees.

+On November 12, 2025, Rhoades was elected secretary of the USCCB, the third-highest position in the conference.
+He defeated Archbishop James F. Checchio, and succeeded Archbishop Paul Stagg Coakley, who had been elected president.